MarkOne007/Ubuntu-Web-Server/UbuntuWebServer-config.md

 Part I - Install Ubuntu

-a) create an Admin account with Administrator priviliges
+a) create an Admin account with Administrator privileges
     --> open a terminal
     --> set a root password [sudo passwd root]
 b) switch to root